Inherited sterility in insects: Genetic basis

 The mechanisms by which mutations cause lethality in Diptera in the developing zygote are well documented.
 The primary lesion leading to a dominant lethal mutation is a break in the chromosome, in this case, induced by radiation.
 When a break is induced in a chromosome in mature sperm, it remains in this condition until after the sperm has entered an egg.
 Following fusion, nuclear divisions begin, and a break in a chromosome can have drastic effects on the viability of the embryo as development proceeds.
 During early prophase the broken chromosome undergoes normal replication, but during metaphase the broken ends can fuse leading to the formation of a dicentric chromosome and an acentric fragment.
 The acentric fragment is frequently lost, while the dicentric fragment forms a bridge at anaphase leading to another chromosomal break.
 This whole process then repeats itself, leading to the accumulation of serious imbalances in the genetic information of the daughter cells.
-The accumulation of this genetic damage finally leads to the death of the zygote).
+The accumulation of this genetic damage finally leads to the death of the zygote.

-Diptera, Hymenoptera, and Coleoptera orders can be classed as radiation-sensitive, while Lepidoptera, Homoptera and mites (Acari) orders are radiation-resistant.
+Diptera, Hymenoptera, and Coleoptera orders can be classed as radiation-sensitive, while Lepidoptera, Hemiptera and mites (Acari) orders are radiation-resistant.
 A major difference between these two groups of Insects is that the former group has a localized centromere (monokinetic), while the latter has a diffuse centromere (holokinetic).
 However, more recent work suggested that lepidopteran chromosomes are intermediate between holokinetic and monocentric chromosomes.
 In any case, the centromere difference is believed to play a major, although not exclusive, role in radiation sensitivity.
 It was suggested that possible molecular mechanisms responsible for the high radioresistance in Lepidoptera might include an inducible cell recovery system and a DNA repair probes.

 Lepidoptera also do not show the classical breakage-fusion-bridge cycle that is a characteristic of dominant lethals induced in Diptera.
 It appears that lepidopteran chromosomes can tolerate telomere loss without the drastic effects that this has on chromosomes in other orders.
 Lepidopteran chromosomes possess a localized kinetochore plate to which the spindle microtubules attach during cell division.
 The kinetochore plates are large and cover a significant portion of the chromosome length, ensuring that more radiation-induced breaks will not lead to the loss of chromosome fragments as is typical in species with monocentric chromosomes.
 In species with large kinetochore plates, the fragments may persist for a number of mitotic cell divisions, and can even be transmitted through germ cells to the next generation.
 The plates also reduce the risk of lethality caused by the formation of dicentric chromosomes, acentric fragments, and other unstable aberrations.